MichaelSolati/geofirestore-js/README.md

 Attaches a `callback` to this query which will be run when the provided `eventType` fires.
 Valid `eventType` values are `ready`, `key_entered`, `key_exited`, `key_moved`, and `key_modified`.
 The `ready` event `callback` is passed no parameters.
 All other `callbacks` will be passed three parameters:

-1. the location's key
+1. the document's key
-2. the location's Firestore Document
+2. the Firestore Document
 3. the distance, in kilometers, from the location to this query's center

 `ready` fires once when this query's initial state has been loaded from the server.
 The `ready` event will fire after all other events associated with the loaded data have been triggered. `ready` will fire again once each time `updateCriteria()` is called, after all new data is loaded and all other new events have been fired.